intellisys/Runaterra-Docs/Architecture.md

 ---

 To learn how and where Runaterra is running services and codebase are hosted.
 Visit our [Hosting and Deployment](hosting-and-deployment) page.
-For information on how to set your environment and get to work visit our [Initial setup](Initial-Setup) page.